Saptadeep717/web_scraper/README.md

 ---

-1. **Tor not working with Node.js**:
-   - Ensure that the Tor service is running and that your Node.js application is properly routing requests through the Tor SOCKS5 proxy.
-   - Verify that your `torrc` file has the correct configuration for the Control Port and Exit Nodes.

-2. **Cannot reach localhost:3000**:
    - Ensure that your application is running.
 If there are any errors in the terminal, fix them accordingly.
    - Make sure port 3000 is not being blocked by any firewall or another service.